 A doctor can perform laboratory tests that can help identify the flu virus in addition to assessing your symptoms.
 Your doctor may take samples from your nose or throat to confirm swine flu infection.

 There are vaccines for pigs to prevent swine flu; however, there is no vaccine currently available to protect humans from swine flu.

 For people, there are medications available that may help in the prevention and treatment of swine flu.
-These are called antiviral medications.
-There are 2 classes available: M2 inhibitors (e.g., amantadine*) and neuraminidase inhibitors (e.g., oseltamivir, zanamivir).
+Certain types of antiviral medications (neuraminidase inhibitors), including oseltamivir and zanamivir, may be used to treat swine flu.

 Most people with previously reported human swine flu have been able to recover fully without medical attention and without antiviral medications.

 For people who are sick, help yourself get better and prevent the spread of the virus by doing the following: